BrandonSM/development-notes/javascript-redux.md

   return state;
 };

-// sets up the Redux store
-const store = Redux.createStore(reducer);
+// sets up the Redux store - A store is an object that holds our application's state and reducers const store = Redux.createStore(reducer);

 // plain javascript object that will always include a 'type' property with a string as it's value (REQUIREMENT).